farces/acme-f5-deploy/README.md

 # acme-f5-deploy
 Python script to deploy &amp; renew certificates and profiles using F5 API

+A bit rough around the edges.

 ## Usage
 `This has primarily been tested using Docker, but should work fine without`
 1. Build docker image:
 `docker build -t acme_f5 .`
-2. Move all files from this repository into the root directory for acme.sh (in these examples it is $(pwd)/out/)
+2. Copy the config and f5deploy directories into the root directory for acme.sh (in these examples it is `$(pwd)/out`)
 3. Modify creds.json to include the F5 hosts to deploy certificates to (may be multiple) and credentials - credentials are the same for all hosts.
 4. Launch acme.sh in docker with the deployment script as --renew-hook target
   ```